samasri/educo/README.md

 5. Assuming that the tomcat server accessed from the browser on _localhost_, the main page of  the web app can be accessed by visiting: _http://localhost//Educo//Homepage//_

 # Features
+Below are some of the significant functionality provided by our project:
+* Facilitate making appointments between students and tutors
+* Arranging the user's appointments in a visual calendar
+* Having a profile for each student and tutor
+* Rating system for tutors (being rated by students)
+* Offering a news feed for users to observe how their tutors are being rated, or how their
-Checks if the student is in AUB
+* Checks if user is in the American University of Beirut (AUB) before allowing them to register.
-When a tutor wants to add a course, it has to be one of the courses of AUB
+* When adding a course, a tutor has to pick from a list of courses.
+The list is always synched with courses offerred at AUB.
+For the complete list of features, the [final report]() presented as part of the requirements to complete a university course.

-# Known bugs
+# Screenshots